 2. Bring expert voices into your classroom (for free!)

-On February 24th at 12 PM CST, join Dr. Akil Houston, Dr. Tyra Gross, Rakeeta Hampton, and Jasmine Marealle as they explore and define their individual experiences as Black scholars and educators in higher education.
-This webinar will explore how educational experiences differ across PWI’s (predominantly white institutions) and HBCU’s (historically Black colleges and Universities).
+On February 24th, 2021, Dr. Akil Houston, Dr. Tyra Gross, Rakeeta Hampton, and Jasmine Marealle came together to explore and define their individual experiences as Black scholars and educators in higher education.
+This webinar explored how educational experiences differ across PWI’s (predominantly white institutions) and HBCU’s (historically Black colleges and Universities).

 How can you use this panel in class?
-Share your screen to view the live webinar with your classes and ask students to share what they learned and compare their experiences with panelists’ stories.
+Share your screen to view the recorded webinar with your classes.
+Afterwards, ask students to share what they learned and compare their experiences with panelists’ stories.

 3. Use a structured guide to discuss Anti-Racism

 Expand the conversation in your classes to discuss not just the past and present, but to reflect on creating a more equitable future with practical approaches from The Anti-Racist Discussion Pedagogy Guide.